Maximus-5113/MyProject/README.md

 # MyProject
-This is my first project on Git
+This is my first project on Git.
+-- Testing integration with VS code